Huh Gak

-Huh Gak (born November 15, 1984) is a South Korean singer.
+Huh Gak (born 15 November 1984) is a South Korean singer.
 He rose to fame after winning the 2010 Mnet talent competition series Superstar K 2, during which he became known as "the Korean Paul Potts".

 Early life and education

-Huh Gak was born in Incheon, South Korea on November 15, 1984.
+Huh Gak was born in Incheon, South Korea on 15 November 1984.
 His parents divorced when he was 3, and he and his twin brother, Huh Gong, were raised by their father.
 Due to his family's financial difficulties, Huh dropped out of school after finishing middle school and worked as a repairman and event singer.
 Huh later earned his high school diploma in 2018.

 Career

 2010–present: Superstar K 2, debut, and First Story

-In 2010, Huh Gak competed on the Mnet talent competition series Superstar K 2 and took the first place spot in the show's finale in October.
+In 2010, Huh competed on the Mnet talent competition series Superstar K 2 and took the first place spot in the show's finale in October.
 Following the show, Huh released his debut single "Always", which topped the Gaon Digital Chart.
 On 16 November, he released his self-titled, first mini album.

 After joining A Cube Entertainment in early 2011, Huh released the mini album First Story on 16 September.
 The album spawned the hit single "Hello", which took the number-one spot on the Gaon Digital Chart (also earning a "triple crown" for topping the component Download, Streaming, and BGM charts) and Billboards K-pop Hot 100 chart.

-On October 8, 2021, Huh Gak left Play M Entertainment after his contract expired.
-On October 27, 2021, Huh Gak signed with BPM Entertainment.
+On 8 October 2021, Huh left Play M Entertainment after his contract expired.
+On 27 October 2021, Huh signed with BPM Entertainment.

 Personal life

-On October 3, 2013, Huh Gak married his "first love", whom he dated in middle school when they were 16 years old.
+On 3 October 2013, Huh married his "first love", whom he dated in middle school when they were 16 years old.
 They met again after 13 years in February 2012.
 Huh and his wife have two sons: Huh Geon (born 2014) and Huh Gang (born 2015).